Sleep Disorders: In Depth

 What do we know about the usefulness of complementary approaches for sleep disorders?

-Melatonin supplements may be helpful for sleep problems caused by shift work or jet lag.
-Melatonin may also be helpful for people with insomnia, but its effect is small.
+• Melatonin supplements may be helpful for sleep problems caused by shift work or jet lag.
+Melatonin may also be helpful for improving sleep-onset latency (how quickly a person falls asleep) and daytime sleepiness in people with insomnia but not other aspects of insomnia.
+Two clinical practice guidelines, one from 2017 and another from 2019, recommended against using melatonin for treating chronic insomnia.

 What do we know about the safety of complementary approaches for sleep disorders?

-There are serious safety concerns about kava products (which have been linked to severe liver damage) and L-tryptophan supplements (which may be associated with a potentially serious disorder called eosinophilia-myalgia syndrome).
+• There are serious safety concerns about kava products (which have been linked to severe liver damage) and L-tryptophan supplements (which may cause life-threatening serotonin toxicity when used with medicines that affect serotonin metabolism).

 What Are Sleep Disorders and How Important Are They?

-There are more than 80 different sleep disorders.
-This fact sheet focuses on insomnia—difficulty falling asleep or difficulty staying asleep.
+There are more than 70 different sleep disorders.
+This fact sheet primarily focuses on insomnia—difficulty falling asleep or difficulty staying asleep.
 Insomnia is one of the most common sleep disorders.
+This fact sheet also includes some information on sleep apnea, a common sleep disorder that occurs when a person’s breathing stops briefly or becomes very shallow during sleep.

-To learn more about sleep disorders, visit the National Heart, Lung, and Blood Institute (NHLBI) website.
+To learn more about sleep, sleep deprivation and deficiency, and sleep disorders, visit the National Heart, Lung, and Blood Institute (NHLBI) website.

 Is It a Sleep Disorder or Not Enough Sleep?

 Some people who feel tired during the day have a true sleep disorder, but for others, the real problem is not allowing enough time for sleep.
-Adults need at least 7 to 8 hours of sleep each night to be well rested, but the average adult sleeps for less than 7 hours a night.
+Adults need at least 7 to 8 hours of sleep each night to be well rested.

 Complementary approaches can be classified by their primary therapeutic input (how the therapy is taken in or delivered), which may be: